Constitution’s three pillars have their limitations, should try to work within those limits: Birla | Politics

 - India

-Lok Sabha Speaker Om Birla on Saturday said that all three pillars of the Constitution have their limitations and they should try to work within their limits.
+Lok Sabha Speaker Om Birla has said that all three pillars of the Constitution have their limitations and they should try to work within their limits and scope of work.

-Birla was talking to reporters after his session during an orientation programme organised for the newly elected MLAs of the Chhattisgarh assembly.
+Birla was talking to reporters on Saturday after his session during an orientation programme organised for the newly elected MLAs of the Chhattisgarh assembly.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)